harikrishnapachava/Learning-GitHub-Actions/README.md

 These steps collectively define the `image_scan` job, providing a clear sequence of actions to build a Docker image, perform security scans, and upload the findings as an artifact.

-## Acknowledgment

-Special thanks to **Nana Janashia** for her valuable guidance and teachings.
-You can find her on [Techworld with Nana](https://www.youtube.com/c/techworldwithnana).